111-amann/Swasth_Supply/replit.md

 ### Database Infrastructure

-- **Firebase Firestore**: Real-time NoSQL database for all product data storage and user profiles
+- **Firebase Firestore**: Primary real-time NoSQL database for all data operations
+  - User profiles and authentication data
+  - Product catalog with supplier information
+  - Order management and tracking
+  - Real-time synchronization across all clients
+- **Firebase Storage**: Cloud storage for product images and media files
-- **PostgreSQL**: Available but not actively used (migrated from PostgreSQL to Firebase)
+- **PostgreSQL**: Available as backup but not actively used (fully migrated to Firebase)
-- **Real-time Updates**: Firestore provides live data synchronization across clients
-- **Image Storage**: Local uploads directory with Express.js middleware for serving product images
+- **Local Storage**: Temporary uploads directory for image processing before Firebase upload

 ### UI Libraries